petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/assets.md

 ![Each Asset has its own table.](assets/images/01.png)

 Clicking an individual asset leads to an overview page showing analytics data for the asset.
 Clicking on the Known Individuals tab shows a list of known visitors who have interacted with the asset.

-It is also possible to display related assets when creating a new entry.
-Related Assets are assets connected to other assets, even if they don’t share any tags and aren’t in the same category.
-To relate an asset to the entry, expand the Related Assets section and click Select to select an asset and link it to the entry.